Posts Tagged mobile home inspection

 9. Do you maintain membership in a professional home inspector association?

-There are many state and national associations for home inspectors.
-Request to see their membership ID, and perform whatever due diligence you deem appropriate.
+There are numerous state and national professional associations for home inspectors.
+Ask to see proof of membership and conduct any due diligence you feel is necessary to verify credentials.

-10. Do you participate in continuing education programs to keep your expertise up to date?
+10. Do you participate in continuing education programs?

 Posted in: Manufactured Home inspection